anatappe/MATILDA/README.md

 | 2011-01-01    | 0.00          |

 It is also necessary to adjust the parameters of the DDM and the HBV model to the prevailing conditions in the model area.
 Since the DDM model calculates the glacier melt, it is necessary to scale the input data to the glacier.
 In the most simple manner, this can be achieved by using a lapse rate for temperature and precipitation and the elevation difference between the reference altitudes of the data and the glacier.
-Alternatively, a digital elevation model (DEM) and a glacier mask can be provided to MATILDA to derive the necessary elevation values automatically.

 ### Workflow

-The MATILDA package consists of four different modules: setting up the parameters, data preprocessing, the actual simulation and plots.
+The MATILDA package consists of four different modules: setting up the parameters, data preprocessing, the actual simulation and the plots.
 All modules can be used individually or as one routine called MATILDA_simulation.
 To use the whole package, the following steps are recommended:
-- Read your data and set the parameters with the parameter function.
+- Read in your data and set the parameters with the parameter function.
 - Define the set up and simulation period.
 One year of setting up is recommended.
-- Define the catchment properties like area and elevation.
+- Define properties like area and elevation for your catchment for the catchment and if part of the catchment glacier area (if not set it to 0).
 The elevation of your data is required for the downscaling.
 - Define the output frequency (daily, weekly, monthly or yearly).
 - Set all the parameters for the glacier and hydrological routines.
 If no parameters are set, the standart values are used.
 - Run the data preprocessing.